slsa-framework/slsa-github-generator/.github/actions/detect-workflow/README.md

       echo $WORKFLOW
 ```

-In the example above, `REPO` and `REF` will be equal to the repository and ref
+In the example above, `REPO`, `WORKFLOW` and `REF` will be equal to the
-from the user workflow's call to the reusable workflow.
+repository, workflow path, and ref from the user workflow's call to the
+reusable workflow.

 ## Outputs